-(c) other relevant documents, data or information provided by a reliable and independent source (e.g. document issued by a government body).
+(b) valid travel document23 (e.g. unexpired passport); or (c) other relevant documents, data or information provided by a reliable and independent source (e.g. document issued by a government body).
 4.3.4 The identification document obtained by an II should contain a photograph of the customer.
-4.3.5 An II should obtain the residential address information of a customer that is a natural person .
-Customer that is a legal person n s.2(1)(a), Sch.
+4.3.5 An II should obtain the residential address information of a customer that is a natural person 24 .
+Customer that is a legal perso n 25 s.2(1)(a), Sch.
 2 4.3.6 For a customer that is a legal person, an II should identify the customer by obtaining at least the following identification information: (a) full name; (b) date of incorporation, establishment or registration; (c) place of incorporation, establishment or registration (including address of registered office); (d) unique identification number (e.g. incorporation number or business registration number) and document type; and (e) principal place of business (if different from the address of registered office). s.2(1)(a), Sch.
-2 4.3.7 In verifying the identity of a customer that is a legal person, an II should normally verify its name, legal form, current existence (at the time of verification) and powers that regulate and bind the legal person by reference to documents, data or information provided by a reliable and independent source, examples of which include : (a) certificate of incorporation; (b) record in an independent company registry; (c) certificate of incumbency; (d) certificate of good standing; (e) record of registration; (f) partnership agreement or deed; (g) constitutional document; or (h) other relevant documents, data or information provided by a reliable and independent source (e.g. document issued by a government body).
+2 4.3.7 In verifying the identity of a customer that is a legal person, an II should normally verify its name, legal form, current existence (at the time of verification) and powers that regulate and bind the legal person by reference to documents, data or information provided by a reliable and independent source, examples of which include 26 : (a) certificate of incorporation; (b) record in an independent company registry;

-For the avoidance of doubt, an II may, under certain circumstances, require verification (on top of collection) of residential address from a customer for other purposes (e.g. group requirements, other local or overseas legal and regulatory requirements).
-In such circumstances, the II should communicate clearly to the customer the reasons of requiring verification of address.

-Legal person refers to any entities other than natural person that can establish a permanent customer relationship with an II or otherwise own property.
-This can include companies, bodies corporate, foundations, anstalt, partnerships, associations or other relevantly similar entities.

-In some instances, an II may need to obtain more than one document to meet this requirement.
+- (a) Permanent Resident Identity Card of Macau Special Administrative Region; - (b) Mainland Travel Permit for Taiwan Residents; - (c) Seaman's Identity Document (issued under and in accordance with the International Labour Organization Convention/Seafarers' Identity Documents Convention, 1958); - (d) Taiwan Travel Permit for Mainland Residents; - (e) Permit for residents of Macau issued by Director of Immigration; - (f) Exit-entry Permit for Travelling to and from Hong Kong and Macau for Official Purposes; and (g) Exit-entry Permit for Travelling to and from Hong Kong and Macau. - For the avoidance of doubt, an II may, under certain circumstances, require verification (on top of collection) of residential address from a customer for other purposes (e.g. group requirements, other local or overseas legal and regulatory requirements).
+In such circumstances, the II should communicate clearly to the customer the reasons of requiring verification of address. - 25 Legal person refers to any entities other than natural person that can establish a permanent customer relationship with an II or otherwise own property.
+This can include companies, bodies corporate, foundations, anstalt, partnerships, associations or other relevantly similar entities. - 26 In some instances, an II may need to obtain more than one document to meet this requirement.
 For example, a certificate of incorporation can only verify the name and legal form of the legal person in most circumstances but cannot act as a proof of current existence.

+23 The following documents also constitute travel documents for the purpose of identity verification: